IMAGINARY/applauncher2/README.md

 # IMAGINARY AppLauncher Mark II

-A graphic menu for launching applications based on HTML technologies.
+A graphic menu for launching applications.
+Based on HTML technologies!
 This is a rewrite of the [IMAGINARY Application launcher](https://github.com/IMAGINARY/applauncher).

-## Philosophy

-Why a rewrite?
-As of May 2017 we need a launcher to launch HTML apps in an IFRAME (or similar) that supports a large number of applications and is translatable.
-The applauncher currently supports 4-5 "real" (executable) applications, is not configurable or translatable, and the project depends on electron.
-It's also programmed in old fashioned JS instead of ES6/ES2015 or some other modern (hipster) version.

-...
-The idea was for applauncher to eventually be configurable and translatable, but visually it's too tied to the small number of apps it launched, so there wouldn't be too much code reuse.
-It's easier now to do a whole new launcher with the goal of eventually fully replacing the applauncher (by adding the ability to launch programs instead of HTML apps)... or later combining both in a perfect AppLauncher Mark III.
+This is a complete rewrite of the first AppLauncher that is fully configurable, translatable, supports from 1 to 18 applications that can be either HTML apps that run in an iframe or regular executable apps.

 ## Goals